Lead editor: Frankie Goodenough

 Critical Introduction (MLA): Goodenough, Frankie.
 “The Working Notes for David Copperfield: Critical Introduction.”
 Digital Dickens Notes Project.
 Anna Gibson and Adam Grener, dirs.
 2023.
 Web. http://dickensnotes.com/notes/david-copperfield/

 The Working Note transcriptions for David Copperfield (MLA): Dickens, Charles.
 “David Copperfield Working Notes,” transcribed and edited by Adam Grener and Frankie Goodenough.
 Digital Dickens Notes Project.
 Anna Gibson and Adam Grener, dirs.
 2022.
 Web. http://dickensnotes.com/notes/david-copperfield/mirador/

 David Copperfield was published serially in twenty monthly parts by Bradbury & Evans from May 1849 to November 1850.
 Following Dombey and Son (1846-48), it is the second novel for which Dickens kept a complete set of Working Notes.
-These Notes are now bound with the manuscript of the novel, which is kept in the National Art Library at the Victoria and Albert Museum, London.
-The only exception is the Working Note for the novel’s first number, which was removed from the manuscript for use in John Forster’s Life of Charles Dickens, published from 1872-1874; this sheet is bound in the “Forster MSS.,” kept in the same library.
+These Notes, which are bound with the manuscript of the novel, were originally bequeathed to Dickens’s friend and later biographer John Forster, and are now kept in the National Art Library at the Victoria and Albert Museum in London.
+The only exception is the Working Note for the first installment, which was removed from the manuscript for use in Forster’s Life of Charles Dickens (1872-74); this sheet is bound with the Forster manuscript in the same library.